ak-rahul/optimization-benchmarks/README.md

 ### Quick Contribution Guide

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/new-function`)
 3. Add your function to `functions.py`
 4. Add tests to `tests/test_functions.py`
 5. Run tests: `pytest`
 6. Submit a pull request

+---

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

+---

 ## 🙏 Acknowledgments